Fellowship for Research to Advance Global Health & Human Rights

 As part of the fellowship, students will:

-- Complete an independent research and advocacy project and present findings to stakeholders.
+- Develop and complete an independent research and advocacy project under the guidance of Dr. Heisler and present findings to stakeholders.

 - Participate in CGHE and DHRC communities of practice and programming (e.g., impact scholar sessions, research intern training).